 Bursaries are limited in number and are usually oversubscribed.
 Children who pass the school’s entrance examination and any other entry requirements are considered for a bursary based on:

 - Charitable need;

 - Entrance examination performance;

-- Availability of places in girls' and boys' boarding houses within each year group.
+- Availability of places in boarding houses within each year group.